rstan-dev/pp4-yoomoov/README.md

   15. USERSTORY(#15 ): Delete booking on user dashboard
     - As a logged-in User, I can delete the booking details from the Dashboard.
   16. USERSTORY(#16): Create Feedback Model
-    - As an admin user I can add and view Feedback details in the admin area and approve feedback for display on the relevant detail page.
+    - As an admin user, I can add and view Feedback details in the admin area and approve feedback for display on the relevant detail page.
   17. USERSTORY(# 17): Feedback option after booking completion
     - As a logged-in user who has made a booking, I can leave feedback using the feedback button next to the booking on my Dashboard.
   18. USERSTORY(#18 ): User can see their feedback on their dashboard
     - As a logged-in user, I can see all the feedback I have left for other bookings on my Dashboard.
-  19. USERSTORY(#19): Send email to the admin via the contact form
+  19. USERSTORY(#19): Send an email to the admin via the contact form
-    - As an admin, I can receive an email with the details from the contact form, so I can follow up with the customer.
+    - As an admin user, I can receive an email with the details from the contact form, so I can follow up with the customer.
   20. USERSTORY(#20 ): Send booking email notifications
-    - As a user I can receive an email notification when the booking has been created, approved, updated or deleted, so I can manage the booking in my account.
+    - As a user, I can receive an email notification when the booking has been created, approved, updated or deleted, so I can manage the booking in my account.
   21. USERSTORY(#21 ): Admin to receive email notifications when feedback has been created
-    - As an admin, I can receive an email notification when a user creates feedback.
+    - As an admin user, I can receive an email notification when a user creates feedback.
   22. USERSTORY(# 22): User to receive email when feedback has been approved by admin
     - As a user, I can receive an email notification when my feedback has been approved.
   23. USERSTORY(#23 ): Onscreen notification when logged in or out
     - As a user, I will see an on-screen notification to let me know I have logged in or logged out.
-  24. USERSTORY(#24): Menu Bar notification when User is logged in
+  24. USERSTORY(#24): Menu Bar notification when the User is logged in
     - As a logged in user, I will see a welcome message on the navbar and a logout link.
   25. USERSTORY(#25 ): Create user story tests
     - As a developer, all user story tests will pass, so that I can be certain the site functions as intended.
   26. USERSTORY(# 26): Test Html, CSS, JS, Python, Lighthouse
-    - As a developer all code will pass through validation tools to identify any issues, errors or non-conformance.
+    - As a developer, all code will pass through validation tools to identify any issues, errors or non-conformance.
   27. USERSTORY(# 27): Create Automatic unit tests
-    - As a developer, I will write some automatic unit tests for the purposes of demonstrating competence.
+    - As a developer, I will write some automatic unit tests for the purpose of demonstrating competence.
   28. USERSTORY(# 28): Final Deployment
     - As a developer, I will ensure the final project is fully deployed to Heroku so that it matches the development project.
   29. USERSTORY(#29): Final Checks